 Neural Networks and Machine Learning: The Backbone of Modern AI

 Neural networks, modeled after the human brain, utilize layers of interconnected nodes (neurons) to process information.
-Basic structures include input, hidden, and output layers, with activation functions determining the output of each node.
+Basic structures include input, hidden, and output layers, with activation functions determining each node’s output.
 Different types of neural networks serve various purposes:

 Convolutional Neural Networks (CNNs)

 Convolutional Neural Networks (CNNs) are deep learning algorithms for image processing.
 However, they also have significant applications in text analysis.
 CNNs consist of layers of neurons that process data in three dimensions: width, height, and depth.
 They excel at identifying patterns and features in data through convolutional layers that apply filters to input data, pooling layers that reduce data dimensionality, and fully connected layers that integrate these features to make predictions.
-For example, CNNs can analyze the structure of sentences and identify key phrases, making them useful in text classification tasks like sentiment analysis and spam detection.
+For example, CNNs can analyze sentence structure and identify key phrases, making them useful for text classification tasks such as sentiment analysis and spam detection.

 Recurrent Neural Networks (RNNs)